gitterHQ/sidecar/README.md

  	 - Default: Elements that match `'.gitter-chat-embed'`
  - `options.showChatByDefault`: Whether to embed the chat on page load(true) or wait until the `options.activation` is resolved/clicked/interacted with(false).
  	 - Default: `true`
+ 	 - Note: **Use with caution,** useful for use cases where you have a page dedicated to chat.
  - `options.activation`: If `options.showChatByDefault` is `false`, this is the element you have to click/interact with to get the chat to actually embed.
 You can also pass in a promise which can optionally resolve to a dom node
  	 - Default: `null`
  - `options.useStyles`: Whether to embed some pre-made CSS styles to the page